 - ½ teaspoon cumin seeds

-- Heat 1 tsp oil for tempering in a small pan.
+- Heat vegetable oil for tempering in a small skillet over medium-high heat.

-- Once the oil is hot, add ½ tsp cumin seeds and 5-6 chopped curry leaves and let them crackle for a few seconds.
+- Once the oil is hot, add cumin seeds and curry leaves and let them crackle for 3-4 seconds.

-- Pour the tempering over the buttermilk and mix well.
+- Pour the tempering over the yogurt mixture and stir well.

-- Chill the buttermilk for a few hours before serving.
-You can strain it just before serving if you don’t like coriander and chili coming into your mouth.
-The flavors of coriander, ginger, and green chili will steep in the taak after chilling for a few hours.
+- Chill for a few hours before serving.
+You can strain it just before serving if you don’t like cilantro and chili coming into your mouth.